admpresales/srl-git-tests/README.md

 # srl-git-tests-
-Simple performance scripts to show SRL and Git integration
+Simple performance scripts to show SRL and Git integration.
+Scripts to demonstrate Performance Testing and Git integration with SRL